mark0698/portfolio-project-1/README.md

 <li>Newsletter sign up</li>
 <p>A pop up that allows users to sign up to a newsletter.</p>
 <li>Shop</li>
-<p>A online store whihc allows users to easily purchase Blackrock merchandise with one button check and apple pay features.</p>
+<p>A online store which allows users to easily purchase Blackrock merchandise with an easy checkout process.</p>
 <li>Improve loadspeed</li>
 <p>By compressing the images load speed and performance will be improved.

 <h3><u>Site Structure</u></h3>
-<p>History of Blackrock website has four pages.
+<p>History of Blackrock website has five pages.
 The home page is the default loading page, Events, Residents and Contact page are all accessible primarily from the navigation menu which is an ever present on all pages.
 The navigation bar allows for easy navigation without having to use the browsers arrows buttons.
-Headings allow you to see where you are at all times on the website as well as your location being highlighted in white on the navigation bar<p>
+Headings allow you to see where you are at all times on the website as well as your location being highlighted in white on the navigation bar.
+There is also a landing page for after you submit your contact form whihc has a link back to the index.html page.<p>

 <h3><u>Design Choices</u></h3>
 <li>Typography</li>